Lessons for Sincere Musicians

 enrich your sound production (physical) and sound conception (imagination)

-dial in appropriate resistance for a resonant, flexible, and supported tone
+dial in desirable resistance for a resonant, flexible, and supported tone

 improve breath support / tongue position / embouchure / articulation

-learn the role of our equipment in our search for beauty
+explore your equipment in search for true beauty

 explore colors, textures, and timbres